DRpadmavathi-1816/Sentimental-Analysis-/README.md

-# Sentiment Analysis with TF-IDF & Logistic Regression
+o# Sentiment Analysis with TF-IDF & Logistic Regression

 A lightweight end-to-end notebook that classifies customer‐generated text (tweets/reviews) as **positive** or **negative**.
 The workflow covers data loading, preprocessing, TF-IDF vectorization, model training, and performance evaluation.